ClientHans Jakob Fenger and Realdania

-New stable for 600 milk producing cows and in connection to a family owned old farm.
+Text description provided by the architects.
+New stable for 600 milk-producing cows and in connection to a family-owned old farm.
 The crosslike ground shape of the stable connects to different and important surrounding spaces and qualities.
 The shape creates a new center and yard towards the old farm and housing.
-And it relate to an exposure towards the close passing main road and the beautifully curvy and hilly green landscape behind the farm.
+And it relates to exposure towards the close passing main road and the beautifully curvy and hilly green landscape behind the farm.

 Our main target for the building was to obtain an open structure on the green field with as much outsight as well as insight for the cows, staff, local community and visitors.
 The result is a very came, light and super ventilated shelter which again results in a healthy cow environment and a surprisingly good milk production.